 • sorting, organizing, and taking inventory of our homeschool materials

-• cataloguing our homeschool books
+• cataloging our homeschool books

 Reward everyone for their efforts

-I always like to reward everyone for the hard work they’ve put in on inservice days.
+I always like to reward everyone for the hard work they’ve put in on in-service days.
 Some ideas for rewards include:

 • have a family movie night (complete with tickets and a concession stand full of treats)